Gaining, Losing, and Winning Back the Vote: The Story of Utah Women’s Suffrage

 By Barbara Jones Brown, Naomi Watkins, and Katherine Kitterman

 When Utah became a U.S. territory in 1850, all free white male inhabitants over the age of 21 had the right to vote if they were U.S. citizens.
 This meant many groups of people (including women) were not legally allowed to vote.
-In the years that followed, Utah became a leader in women’s suffrage, a movement to give women the right to vote.
-Although Wyoming Territory was first in the nation to grant voting rights to women in December 1869, Utah Territory did so several weeks later, on February 12, 1870.
-Since Utah held its next election before Wyoming did, women in Salt Lake City became the first to vote in the modern nation.
-Seraph Young, a schoolteacher, was the first woman to vote in this election on February 14, 1870.
+In the years that followed, Utah became a leader in women’s suffrage, a movement to gain the right to vote for women.
+Although Wyoming Territory was first in the nation to extend voting rights to women citizens in December 1869, Utah Territory did so several weeks later, on February 12, 1870.
+Since Utah held municipal elections and a territorial election before Wyoming did, Utah women earned the distinction of casting ballots first.
+Seraph Young, a schoolteacher, was the first woman to vote under a women’s equal suffrage law in the United States when she cast her ballot in the Salt Lake City municipal election on February 14, 1870.

 Receiving the Vote: Enfranchisement (1870)

 Several groups of people supported women’s suffrage in Utah for very different reasons.
 Some leaders of the national suffrage movement hoped that allowing women to vote in western territories such as Utah would pave the way for women’s suffrage in the rest of the nation.
 In 1869, these suffragists supported proposed bills in Congress to give Utah women the right to vote.
 Although the bills did not pass, they sparked discussion about the benefits of allowing women to vote in Utah.